Floquet-Enhanced Spin Swaps: Results

 Clear, bright diamond patterns are visible in the data [Fig.~\ref{PhaseDiagram}(a-b)].
 These bright regions correspond to improved spin-eigenstate-swap quality factors.
 Note that the brightest regions correspond to configurations when $J_2>0$.
 Note also that the diamonds are approximately periodic in $J_2\tau$, as expected for a Floquet operator.
 We repeat the same experiments with $\tau = 1$ $\mu$s, and we observe similar diamond patterns, although they have an increased period in $J_2$ [Fig.~\ref{PhaseDiagram}(e-f)].
 The diamond patterns of ST qubit 2 appear narrower due to the large hyperfine gradient $\Delta_{34}$, which causes larger pulse errors and reduces the size of the qualit-factor-enhancement region.
-These data from the two-qubit system resemble predicted time-crystal phase diagrams of a true many-body system~\cite{Yao2017,Barnes2019TC}.
+These data from an effective two-qubit system resemble predicted DTC phase diagrams of a true nearest-neighbor many-body system (see Methods and Supplementary Figs. 2 and 3)~\cite{Yao2017,Barnes2019TC}.

-Our simulations agree well with the data [Fig.~\ref{PhaseDiagram}(c-d), (e-h)] (see Supplementary Material).
+Our simulations agree well with the data [Fig.~\ref{PhaseDiagram}(c-d), (e-h)] (see Methods).
 In the simulations, the diamond pattern is periodic in $J_{2}\tau$ with the periodicity of exactly 1, and the strongest quality-factor enhancement occurs at $J_{2}\tau = 0.5$.
-In the experimental data, however, the periodicity is slightly larger than 1, and the strongest quality-factor enhancement occurs at $J_{2}\tau \approx 0.57$.
+In the experimental data, however, the periodicity is slightly larger than 1, and the strongest quality-factor enhancement occurs at $J_{2}\tau > 0.5$.
 This is due to the imperfect calibration of the exchange coupling $J_{2}$~\cite{Qiao2020Multi}.
 In particular, the presence of the hyperfine field gradient makes it difficult to measure and control the exchange couplings with sub-MHz resolution.
 If our modeling of the exchange coupling were more precise, then we would expect the periodicity of the diamond patterns to be closer to 1 and the quality-factor enhancement to occur closer to $J_{2}\tau = 0.5$ in the experimental data.